jdeneef/ha_buienalarm/README.md

 Created this for my own use, because I wasn't happy with the available options.

-Note that data is used from [buienradar](https://www.buienradar.nl), I have no connection whatever with buienradar, just using the open api as made available by buienradar.
+Note that data is used from [buienradar](https://www.buienradar.nl) and [buienalarm](https://www.buienalarm.nl), I have no connection whatever with buienradar or buienalarm, just using the open api as made available by both.
 This setup basically mimicks the buienalarm app, which is exactly the intended idea ;-)

 **This is working on my homeassistant environment, that's it.
 Shared for testing and usage at your own risk!**